Portage Cars: Shifting gears in New Zealand’s automotive market

 The rise of online car listings has made it easier for consumers to find the best deal, reducing the need for long-distance travel and encouraging dealerships to maintain transparency.

-The shift to digital marketing has also transformed how dealerships like Portage Cars engage with potential buyers.
+The shift to digital marketing has also transformed how dealerships like Portage Cars engage with potential customers.

 “Gone are the days of people opening the Auto Trader magazine, going to six different car yards, and showing what they’ve circled.
 Now, instead of spending a day, they can just jump online and take a look for half an hour,” Ken says.

-This digital transformation has equipped Portage Cars with powerful tools for tracking stock and understanding customer preferences.
+This digital transformation has equipped Portage Cars with powerful tools for tracking stock and understanding customers preferences.

 “This kind of insight helps dealerships make informed decisions on inventory management,” Ken says.